claresudbery/clare-wiki-ably/pages/think/code-princ/architecture/hexagonal-architecture.md

 ## Docs and Blog Posts

 - (TO DO) My blog post on Hexagonal Architecture was originally posted on the LateRooms blog and no longer exists.
 But I have the original doc and am in the process of making it available again [here](/pages/think/code-princ/Hexagonal-Architecture-Blog-Post).
+- Hexagonal architecture is also referred to as "clean" architecture.
+[More here](https://drive.google.com/file/d/1eNRRkTVf3OSDtGHGQZpnzUwJTxKeg-Zb/view) (I also have this downloaded in OneDrive/IT Training/Current) and [here](https://github.com/madetech/clean-architecture).